ghostof1337projects/Barletta-Hook/README.md

 ## Note

-###### This is a Discord cheat exploit, IM NOT RESPONSABLE FOR YOUR ACTIONS!
+###### This is a Discord cheat exploit, IM NOT RESPONSIBLE FOR YOUR ACTIONS!
 USE IT AT YOUR OWN RISK
 ###### This source was originally made from ``afy source``.